 In this post I’ll dissect all the major differences between a gaming chair and typical ergonomic office chair in terms of ergonomics to help you arrive at the best choice for comfort and your health.
 There is in fact a lot more than meets the eye, so keep reading to discover just which style is best for you before you make your next purchase.

 What Defines a Gaming Chair?

 There are no fast and hard rules when it comes to what constitutes a gaming chair.
 Like many things, the definition is constantly evolving as consumer tastes and expectations change.
-Most gaming chairs currently out in the market share the following attributes.
+See the below comparison table on the key differences between gaming and regular office chairs today:

 Key Design Elements Found in Most Gaming Chairs: